h3ndrk/incremental-backup/README.md

 # Incremental Backup in C

-This program is a implementation of an efficient incremental backup solution.
+This program is an implementation of an efficient incremental backup solution.
 It stores file informations in a human-readable directory (here called 'index').
 The backups can be stored in tar-archives.

 For a full list of options try: